finom/check-imports/README.md

 # check-imports [![npm version](https://badge.fury.io/js/check-imports.svg)](https://badge.fury.io/js/check-imports) [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](https://www.typescriptlang.org)

-Checks `import from` declarations, `import` and `require` calls then updates or removes package.json dependencies (if `update` option described below is set to `true`, otherwise you only get informed) from package.json files.
-Works great with single-package modules as well as with big projects with multiple package.json files (if you have a monorepo, for example).
+Checks `import from` declarations, `import` and `require` calls in your code and reports if:

+- Dependency is listed at package.json but never used at the folder relative to the package.json file.
+- A module is imported but dependency isn't listed at the closest package.json.

+With `--update` option updates dependencies automatically (adds missing, removes unused).

+Originally created for monorepos but can be used with any nested project structure with one or multiple package.json files.

 ## TL;DR